1950s Engagement Ring Styles

 Round Rose Petal with Accent Stone Engagement Ring

-Round Floral Vine Engagement Ring
+Round Vintage Flower Halo Engagement Ring

-3. Halo and Cluster Designs
+Halo and Cluster Designs

 To enhance sparkle and size, halo settings—smaller diamonds encircling the center stone—grew in popularity during the decade.
 Cluster rings were also a popular and affordable alternative, often creating the illusion of a larger diamond.